alessiapacca/MRlab-2019-surgery/README.md

 ### Adding MRTK functions

 Going through the [MRTK tutorial](https://microsoft.github.io/MixedRealityToolkit-Unity/README.html).
-We ~currently~ added some control scripts to the bones, in order to enable dragging, scaling functions, and it works.
+We added some control scripts to the bones, in order to enable dragging, scaling functions, and it works.

-More logs should come up then...